matganine/testPT4/README.md

 <Edge fromID="1" toID="2" color="0x000000" />
 ```

-This example is also available on this [link](http://xxx.broceliand.fr/flash-tree-shape-example/flash-tree-shape-example.html).
+This visualization example is also available on this [link](http://xxx.broceliand.fr/flash-tree-shape-example/flash-tree-shape-example.html).

 ## License